A List of Books on Islamic History

 This book gives a thorough going analysis of how the anti-Islamic discourse both evolved and subsequently shaped the West’s understanding of Islam and Muslims for the past thousand years.

-The Muqaddimah: An Introduction to History (Princeton Classics)
+The Muqaddimah: An Introduction to Islamic History (Princeton Classics)

 The Muqaddimah, often translated as “Introduction” or “Prolegomenon,” is the most important Islamic history of the premodern world.
 Written by the great fourteenth-century Arab scholar Ibn Khaldûn (d.
 1406), this monumental work established the foundations of several fields of knowledge, including the philosophy of history, sociology, ethnography, and economics.